cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 the full group state which can incur a significant communication and computational cost, especially when joining a group.

-This document describes an extension to MLS that introduces light clients that can efficiently join groups, process group changes, send and receive application messages, but cannot commit changes to the group.
-The reduced complexity results in lower cost and smaller implementation for light clients, making them attractive in many scenarios.
+This document describes an extension to MLS, light MLS, that introduces light clients that can efficiently join groups, process group changes, send and receive application messages, but cannot commit changes to the group.
+The reduced complexity results in lower cost and a smaller implementation for light clients, making them attractive in many scenarios.

 --- middle